daobrien/writing-classes/README.md

 ## Identity Authentication

-Explain what it is and why it might be important.
+* Explain what it is and why it might be important.
-Maybe explain the difference between authentication and authorization.
+* Maybe explain the difference between authentication and authorization.

-### Quiz

-+ Good question 1
-+ Good question 2

 ## Pros and Cons of Authentication

-Are you really you?
+* Are you really you?
-What happens if somebody steals "you" - Identity Theft
+* What happens if somebody steals "you" - Identity Theft
+* Use your imagination and add a topic or two.

 ### Quiz

-+ Questions here
+* Questions here
+* At least one quiz question each
+* No more than two multiple-choice questions

 ## Different Methods of Authentication